GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Target prioritization
 - closest first: preferred strategy if no dangerous enemies are around
 - dangerous first: allows you to have more freedom of movement
-- weakest first: allows you to get rid of multiple enemies quickly, thus facing less enemies at the same time
+- weakest first: allows you to get rid of multiple enemies quickly, thus facing fewer enemies at the same time
 - group first: same as weakest, except you'll take out multiple enemies without switching targets
 - alone first: allows you to thin out enemies without raising the alarm